 Employers must produce a written statement to accompany the results of their gender pay gap analysis within one year of the relevant snapshot date (i.e. before 31 March of the following calendar year).
-This must confirm that the results have been verified as being accurate before being signed off by an 'appropriate person'.
+This must confirm that the results have been verified as being accurate before being signed off by an 'appropriate person'.1

-This must also be published on the school/college website and the Government's website.
+This must also be published on the school/college website and a government website (currently under construction).2